Generated at: 2026-05-16 09:52:52

 Conclusion

-CXM also leads to the creation of a roadmap for enhancing brand value.
-Beyond strengthening market positioning, it is expected to facilitate smoother internal organizational collaboration through the visualization of strategy.
+CXM also leads to the creation of a roadmap for enhancing corporate brand value.
+Beyond strengthening market positioning, it is expected to facilitate smoother internal organizational collaboration by visualizing strategies.
 This enables different departments and functions to work together to provide a consistent customer experience.

 Our customer data integration solution, uSonar, includes a vast corporate information database essential for companies to formulate account plans and marketing communication plans.
 It provides various functions to efficiently grasp rising customer needs and the competitive landscape.